CS Bihorul Beiuș

-Clubul Sportiv Bihorul Beiuș, commonly known as Bihorul Beiuș, is a Romanian professional football club based in Beiuș, Romania.
-The club was founded in 1921 and the team currently competes in the Liga IV.
+Clubul Sportiv Bihorul Beiuș, commonly known as Bihorul Beiuș, is a Romanian professional football club based in Beiuș, Bihor County, which currently competes in Liga III, the third tier of Romanian football.

 History

 Clubul Sportiv Bihorul Beiuș was founded on 7 July 1921 as Aurora Beiuș by a group of young players led by professor Ioan Buşiţia.
 It was considered the most representative club of the Beiuș Depression and the city of Beiuș.

 The team evolved for the most part of its existence in Liga IV – Bihor County, with the first appearance in national football in the 1978–79 season of Divizia C, finishing on 5th place in the 9th series.
 This first season was followed by another 4 seasons for the team in Divizia C: 1979–80, 1980–81, 1981–82 and 1982–83, but with weaker rankings.
 At the end of 1982–83 season, the team was relegated back to Liga IV.

 Beiușenii returned in Divizia C in 1985 under the name of Gloria Beiuș and remained at this level until 1990, but with no notable performances.
 In the middle of the 1989–90 season the club was liquidated, but was restarted in 1996 as CF Bihorul Beiuș at the initiative of a group of 14 people, including the mayor of Beiuș from that period, Octavian Codreanu.

-The club was promoted back to Diviza C in 2004 after 14 years of absence, this time under the name of Bihorul Beiuș.
+The club was promoted back to Diviza C in 2004 after fourteen years of absence, this time under the name of Bihorul Beiuș.
 The team has been a constant presence at this level and at the end of the 2008–09 Liga III the club showed off its best performance, coming in 5th place at its debut in Liga III.
 Then at the end of the 2011–12 Liga III season Bihorul Beiuș finished in 3rd place earning the best performance in the history of the club.
-Due to a lack of solid funding during that same summer the team chose to withdraw from Liga III and join Liga IV.
+Due to a lack of solid funding during that same summer the team chose to withdraw from Liga III.